Agile DevOps: A Mix of Methods to Improve Software

 How Do Agile and DevOps Interrelate?

 Your organisation may use DevOps without Agile.
-But traditional project portfolio management (PPM) methodologies will slow down your development team.
+Traditional project portfolio management (PPM) methodologies will slow down your development team.

 With PPM, backlogs may quickly become outdated and difficult to manage.
 This issue leads to delays and frustration for everyone involved.
 Agile solves this problem by using short, iterative cycles to develop software.
 Scrum master-led sprints enable you to quickly incorporate new features into the backlog and implement them in the next cycle.
 When you improve your Agile practices, you keep the development team’s backlog accurate and full.